 Lauren's placement was with Living Classrooms Foundation at their Park House, located in the Patterson Park area of the city, and she says that the group’s tagline of "learning by doing" did not disappoint.
 She worked with her mentor and members of the Southeast Youth Collaborative to develop meaningful professional development and career-preparedness experiences for Baltimore YouthWorkers.

-When not working on communication, she spent time with 5th through 8th grade students from Southeast Baltimore.
+During her tenure, she spent time with 5th through 8th grade students from Southeast Baltimore.
 "From chaperoning field trips, assisting with cooking club, playing cards, monitoring reading groups, and teaching kids to swim, play tennis, and the importance of service, you name it, I probably did it.
 Being so hands-on was not what I was expecting but the experience somehow exceeded my expectations.
 Middle school can be a rough age and there is a stigma that comes with any student who grows up in Baltimore City.
 But my internship changed any preconceived notion I might have had about them -- these children are smart, talented, driven, funny, and have the world ahead of them.
 I learned more from them in 11 weeks than I probably could teach them in a lifetime."

 Lauren is thankful for such opportunities and believes she may not have had them at another university.
 “Being part of a small supportive community has put me in a unique position to advance my career because I have numerous individuals in my support system who are consistently seeking out opportunities for me to advance.
 I do not think I would have been able to participate in my fellowship without the experiences that Stevenson University has given me to grow both personally and professionally.”